belzecue/vpainter2/README.md

 ![image](https://github.com/user-attachments/assets/8b93f701-78c2-4ad2-8657-b14593a7faf7)

 The plugin currently only has single undo feature.
 It is fake and doesn't use the editors undo manager, but instead saves current state of the mesh into a variable and sets it back if needed.
-Useful if you made a mistake such as filling the mesh with color you didn't want, or displacing the vertices to much.
+Useful if you made a mistake such as filling the mesh with color you didn't want, or displacing the vertices too much.

 ## Troubleshooting
 To hide transform gizmo on a node so it doesn't get in your way whilst painting, lock the node by pressing the Lock icon and reselect the node in scene tree.